awsdocs/aws-cdk-guide/doc_source/reference.md

 ## Versioning<a name="versioning"></a>

 Version numbers consist of three numeric version parts: *major*\.*minor*\.*patch*, and adhere to the [semantic versioning](https://semver.org) model\.
 This means that breaking changes to stable APIs, are limited to major releases\.
 Minor and patch releases are backward compatible, meaning that the code written in a previous version with the same major version can be upgraded to a newer version and be expected to continue to build and run, producing the same output\.

+**Note that this compatibility promise does not apply for *Experimental* API's, see [AWS CDK Stability Index](#aws_construct_lib_versioning_stability) for more details.**

 ## AWS CDK CLI Compatibility<a name="aws_cdk_compatibility"></a>

 Following is the expected behavior of the CLI in relation to different versions of the framework libraries.

-- CLI versions are **always** compatible with framework libraries of a semantically **lower** version number.
+- CLI versions are **always** compatible with framework libraries of a semantically **lower** or **equal** version number.
 This means that CLI upgardes are safe.
 Note that `major` version exceptions still apply.
 That is, CDK CLI version 2.1.0 is not necessarily compatible with a framework library of version 1.56.0.

 - CLI versions are **not always** compatible with framework libraries of a semantically **higher** version number.
 This is determined by whether or not the `cloud-assembly-schema` version has changed.